Alexwebo23/Alexwebo23/README.md

-- 👋 Hi, I’m @ Oswaldo Blanco, you can call me Oswald or Alex
+- 👋 Hi, I’m @ Oswaldo Blanco, you can call me Alex
 - 👀 I’m interested in ...technology and creating new tools to make our life easier
 - 🌱 I’m currently learning ...coding
 - 💞️ I’m looking to collaborate on ...anything that makes me grow intelectually, something that keeps me busy